dasch-swiss/dsp-tools/docs/dsp-tools-create.md

 #### Name
 `"name": "<string>"`

 First of all, our overall ontology needs a name.
-After all, we want to create a ontology about a specific subject or set of terms.
+After all, we want to create an ontology about a specific subject or set of terms.

 As a "speciality", the *name of the ontology* has to be a [xsd:NCNAME](https://www.w3.org/TR/xmlschema11-2/#NCName)